filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 ## macOS

 These instructions are specific to macOS.
+You can install Lotus on MacOS 10.11 (El Capitan, 2015) or higher.
 If you are installing Lotus on a Linux distribution, head over to the [Linux section](#linux).

 :::warning
 Due to CPU architecture limitations, M1-based Mac computers cannot run a Lotus full-node.
 Adding support is on the Lotus road-map.
 M1-based Mac computers can run a [Lotus lite-node](../../build/lotus/lotus-lite.md).